solution25com/listrak-shopware-6-solution25/README.md

 - Go to Settings > System > Plugins.
 - Locate Listrak and click the three dots (...) icon or the plugin name to open its settings.

-2. **General Settings**
+2. **Data Integration Settings**

-- **Sales Channel**
-  - Select the sales channel(s) where you want Listrak to be active.
-If you choose “All Sales Channels,” it will apply to every channel in your store.
 - **Listrak Merchant ID**
   - Enter the Merchant ID provided by Listrak.
-- **Listrak List ID**
-  - Enter the Email List ID provided by Listrak.
 - **Listrak Data Client ID**
   - Enter the Client ID from your Listrak Data Integration.
 - **Listrak Data Client Secret**
   - Enter the Client Secret from your Listrak Data Integration.

+2. **Email Integration Settings**

+- **Listrak List ID**
+  - Enter the List ID provided by Listrak.
 - **Listrak Email Client ID**
   - Enter the Client ID from your Listrak Email Integration.
 - **Listrak Email Client Secret**
   - Enter the Client Secret from your Listrak Email Integration.
+- **Salutation Field Id**
+  - Optionally enter the Salutation field id from your Listrak Email Profile field, if it exists.
+- **First Name Field Id**
+  - Optionally enter the first name field id from your Listrak Email Profile field, if it exists.
+- **Last Name Field Id**
+- Optionally enter the last name field id from your Listrak Email Profile field, if it exists.

 <img width="979" alt="Screenshot 2025-05-06 at 20 59 25" src="https://github.com/user-attachments/assets/a524a903-e851-4b5d-9307-984816de1baf" />
 <img width="979" alt="Screenshot 2025-05-06 at 20 59 36" src="https://github.com/user-attachments/assets/2ccb153f-5a16-45c3-8ca4-fee933666eb7" />